SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 in an input string as U+0000-U+00FF, respectively.

-Because the characters represented by U+0000-U+00FF in Unicode are identical to ISO-8859-1, as a result, it can be assumed that srell::regex
+Because U+0000-U+00FF in Unicode are compatible with ISO-8859-1, as a result, it can be assumed that srell::regex

 supports ISO-8859-1.